 Dealing with contracts is part of running a small business.
 You will have a number of business relationships involving some type of contractual commitment or obligation.

-- a purchaser of goods and services - as a borrower of money, in rental agreements and franchise agreements
+- be a purchaser of goods and services - as a borrower of money, in rental agreements and franchise agreements

 - have a partnering agreement with other businesses – partnerships, joint ventures, consortium.